Mafia III: Sales

-Series continuation
+Future

 In 2017, development at Hangar 13 reportedly split into two groups, one focused on downloadable content for Mafia III, and one building the concepts for Mafia IV.
 Early ideas set the game in 1970s Las Vegas, with the "glitz and glamour of mob-controlled Sin City."
-Plans for Mafia IV didn't last long as Hangar 13 chose to create their own original video game instead, though Hangar 13 reassured fans that they still own the series and would not forget about it.
+Plans for Mafia IV did not last long as Hangar 13 chose to create their own original video game instead, though Hangar 13 reassured fans that they still owned the series and would not forget about it.

-In August 2019, Take-Two Interactive (parent company of 2K and Hangar 13) registered three trademarks in relation to the Mafia franchise.
-Two of the trademarks are for "Mafia" and their respective text-based logos only differ in typography.
-The first one is identical to the font used for the first two installments in the franchise.
-The second one is different and without any description.
-The third trademark directly mentions Mafia 2 and features the same silhouette logo from 2010.
+In August 2019, Take-Two Interactive, parent company of 2K and Hangar 13, registered three trademarks in relation to the Mafia franchise.
+Two of the trademarks were for "Mafia" and their respective text-based logos only differ in typography.
+The first one was identical to the font used for the first two installments in the franchise.
+The second one was different and without any description.
+The third trademark directly mentioned Mafia 2 and featured the same silhouette logo from 2010.

-On May 13, 2020, 2K announced the Mafia: Trilogy pack, which includes a remake of the first Mafia game (titled Mafia: Definitive Edition), a remaster of Mafia II, and a version of Mafia III comprised with all additional content packs.
+On May 13, 2020, 2K announced the Mafia: Trilogy pack, which includes a remake of the first Mafia game (titled Mafia: Definitive Edition), a remaster of Mafia II, and a version of Mafia III comprising all additional content packs.
 The collection was released on September 25 for the PlayStation 4, Windows, and Xbox One.
 The Definitive Editions of Mafia II and III were made available separately on May 19, 2020.

-In August 2022, Hangar 13 confirmed that a fourth Mafia game was in active development.
+In August 2022, Hangar 13 confirmed that a fourth Mafia game was in development.
+The game, titled Mafia: The Old Country, was officially announced in August 2024, when it was revealed that it would be a prequel to the series, set in Sicily during the 1900s.
+The game was released on August 8, 2025 for Windows, PlayStation 5, and Xbox Series X/S.